nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### What it does
 {: .no_toc}

 Assigns a patient at the specified **one-based index** of list of currently existing/found patient to a doctor at the specified **one-based index** of list of currently existing/found doctor.
 If indexes provided are larger or equal to the size of their respective lists, the command will not be allowed and an error will be thrown.
-If specified patient is already assigned to specified doctor, the command will nto be allowed and an error will be thrown.
+If specified patient is already assigned to specified doctor, the command will not be allowed and an error will be thrown.

 Example Use: `assign-ptn ptn/1 doc/1`

 #### Implementation
 {: .no_toc}

 Upon entry of the assign patient command, a `AssignPatientCommand` class is created.
 The `AssignPatientCommand` class extends the abstract `Command` class and implements the `execute()` method.
-Upon execution of this method, the patient at specified **one-based index** is assigned if the doctor at specified **one-based index** if both indexes provided are valid and the patient is not assigned to the doctor yet.
-The `AssignPatientCommand` class creates a new `Patient` object with `Doctor` reference and a new `Doctor` object with `Patient` reference.
-The previous `Patient` and `Doctor` objects are then replaced with the new `Patient` and `Doctor` objects
+Upon execution of this method, the patient at specified **one-based index** is assigned to the doctor at specified **one-based index** if both indexes provided are valid and the patient is not assigned to the doctor yet.
+The `AssignPatientCommand` class creates a new `Patient` object with the specific `Doctor` reference and a new `Doctor` object with the specific `Patient` reference.
+The previous `Patient` and `Doctor` objects are then replaced with the new `Patient` and `Doctor` objects.

 Given below is an example usage scenario of how the assign patient command behaves at each step.